Rao369/Microsoft-Endpoint-Management/MECM/PR-002-CoManagement-Recovery/INTERVIEW-QA.md

 ## Q1.
 What problem did this project solve?

-During an enterprise migration from MECM Co-management to Microsoft Intune, approximately 580 devices remained in a Co-managed state instead of transitioning to full Intune management.
+During an enterprise migration from MECM Config-Mgr to Co-management, approximately 580 devices remained in a Config-Mgr state instead of transitioning to Co-Managed.

 ---